esallychang/BIOF521_Spring2022/_episodes/06-RNASeq_Counts_to_Genes.md

 ## Voom variance plot

-This plot (left, below) is generated by the voom method and displayed in the `Report` along with a link to a PDF version (`VoomPlot.pdf`).
+This plot (left, below) is generated by the **limma-voom** method and displayed in the `Report` along with a link to a PDF version (`VoomPlot.pdf`).
 Each dot represents a gene and it shows the mean-variance relationship of the genes in the dataset.
 This plot can help show if low counts have been filtered adequately and if there is a lot of variation in the data, as shown in the **More details on Voom variance plots** box below.

-The SA plot (below, right) plots log2 residual standard deviations against mean log-CPM values.
-The average log2 residual standard deviation is marked by a horizontal blue line.
-This plot shows how the dependence between the means and variances has been removed after the voom weights are applied to the data.
+<br/><br/>

 <img src="{{ page.root }}/fig/voomplot.png" alt="voom variance plots from limma report">

-If we didn’t filter this dataset for the lowly expressed genes the variance plot would look more like below.
+If we didn’t filter this dataset for the lowly expressed genes the variance plot would look more like below:

 <img src="{{ page.root }}/fig/voomplot_nofilt.png" alt="unfiltered voom variance plot example">